 All systems at JSC have nodes which are accelerated by General Purpose Graphics Processing Units (GPGPUs or just GPUs).
-Since they GPUs are all made by NVIDIA, using them is accomplished through their CUDA SDK.
-CUDA is available as a module:
+Since the GPUs are all made by NVIDIA, using them is accomplished through their CUDA SDK.
+CUDA is available as a module: This example is executed on the JUWELS booster.
+To demonstrate how to compile and run a program that uses GPUs, we will use one of the examples included in CUDA and load additionally the compiler NVHPC and the MPI implementation ParaStationMPI.
+The samples directory of the CUDA installation has a plethora of exemplaric codes you can play and learn with: